Shared e-mobility in the MVV area

 - Minimum age: 18 years.

-- Speed limit of 50 km/h.
+- Maximum speed: 50 km/h.

 - Anyone who cannot reach the footrests or hold on securely is not permitted to ride.